Porgramming-Hero-web-course/batch-4-assignment-1-fahimabushra1/blog-1.md

 - Union types ensure addressing all possible types, making your code more robust and error-free.

-##Intersection Type:
+## Intersection Type:

--An intersection type in TypeScript combines multiple types into a single type, meaning a value must satisfy all the types included.
+- An intersection type in TypeScript combines multiple types into a single type, meaning a value must satisfy all the types included.
 It is created using the `&` (ampersand) symbol.
 This allows you to create a new type that has all properties and methods of the intersected types, making it useful for combining traits or characteristics from multiple types into one.

 Example of Intersection Type: